scuc/Vantage-XML-Generator/README.md

 __Vantage_XSLT_Transform.xml__ - XSLT used to transform the generic XML from the python script to a 'style sheet' used inside the Vantage Workflow.

 __Vantage_ZIP_Workflow.xml__ - The Vantage workflow that accepts the XML created by the Python script.

+__MOVE_Project.bat__ - simple batch script that is called at teh end of the Zip workflow.
+It moves the unzipped archive into its file location.

 ## Getting Started